xandereek/Spotify-Tools/README.md

 - Fetch tracks from your public and private playlists.
 - Fetch your liked songs.
-- **New!** Analyze any playlist to find your top 10 most frequent artists.
+- Analyze any playlist to find your top 10 most frequent artists.
 - Export track data (track name, artist name) to:
     - TXT files
     - JSON files